rust-lang/rfcs/text/0000-msrv-resolver.md

 Cargo's resolver will be updated to *prefer* MSRV compatible versions over incompatible versions when resolving versions.
-Dependencies without `package.rust-version` will be treated as compatible.
+Dependencies without `package.rust-version` will be preferred over those without an MSRV but less than those with one.
+The exact details for how preferences are determined may change over time but, since the currently resolved dependencies always get preference, this shouldn't affect existing `Cargo.lock` files.

-This can be overridden with `--ignore-rust-version` and config's `build.rust-version`.
+This can be overridden with `--ignore-rust-version` and config's `build.resolver.precedence`.

 Implications
 - If you use do `cargo update --precise <msrv-incompatible-ver>`, it will work
-- If you use `--ignore-rust-version` once, you don't need to specify it again to keep those dependencies
+- If you use `--ignore-rust-version` once, you don't need to specify it again to keep those dependencies though you might need it again on the next edit of `Cargo.toml` or `cargo update` run
 - If a dependency doesn't specify `package.rust-version` but its transitive dependencies specify an incompatible `package.rust-version`, we won't backtrack to older versions of the dependency to find one with a MSRV-compatible transitive dependency.